By Dr. Webster G. Tarpley and Press TV

 These issues are expected to figure prominently in Obama’s State of the Union Address on Tuesday, February 12.
 The Republican reply will be given by Rubio, who will also deliver a sales pitch in Spanish in the hopes of reviving the GOP’s image among the Hispanic demographic.

-Posted by GPD on February 11, 2013, With 1556 Reads Filed under Of Interest.
+Posted by GPD on February 11, 2013, With 1559 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.